Who is DCI Credit Services, Inc.?

 DCI Credit Services, Inc. is a debt collection agency headquartered in Dickinson, North Dakota.
 They also have several other locations in North Dakota.

 You may see DCI Credit Services listed on your credit report as a collections account.
-This can happen when you forget to pay a bill.
+This can happen if you didn’t pay a bill.

 DCI Credit Services, Inc. Contact Information